-Rosemary, Rosmarinus officinalis, is a small shrub with many virtues that needs no introduction.
-Its persistent, aromatic grey foliage, with undeniable ornamental appeal, helps provide structure to the garden all year round.
-Its blue flowers in spring in the north of the country, and from late winter or even year-round in the south, are highly attractive to pollinators.
+Rosemary, Rosmarinus officinalis, is a shrub with numerous benefits that needs no introduction.
+Its grey, evergreen, aromatic foliage, of undeniable ornamental value, adds structure to the garden all year round.
+Its blue flowering in spring in the north of the country, and from late winter or even year-round in the south, is highly melliferous.

-You'll find it in the vegetable garden, of course, but also in rockeries or along pathways.
-As the quintessential Mediterranean plant, it thrives in dry soil and is remarkably low-maintenance, though it dislikes waterlogged conditions.
+You’ll find it not only in the vegetable garden but also in rockeries or along pathways.
+A quintessential Mediterranean plant, it thrives in dry soil and is remarkably undemanding, though it dislikes waterlogged soils.

 It is used in cooking as well as for its medicinal properties.
-In short, it's a shrub you simply must have.
-Here are some tips if you'd like to propagate it to enhance different areas of your garden.
+In short, it’s a shrub you can’t help but love.
+Here are some tips if you wish to propagate it to adorn different areas of your garden.

 Techniques and Tips